angelpipe/zem-fe/README.md

 # Zemoga FE Challenge

 ## Folder Structure
 .
-├── api (Folder to expose the /api route on the server, used for json) │   └── index.js
-│
-├── bin (Folder that stores app executable)
-│   └── www
-│
-├── data (Folder to store JSON data)
-│   └── rulings.json
-│
-├── public (HTML and compiled sources)
-│   ├── images
-│   ├── js
-│   ├── styles
-│   └── index.html (main page)
-│
-├── src (CSS and js source code, HERE'S THE PLACE TO LOOK AT) │   ├── js
+├── api                   # Folder to expose the /api route on the server, used for json ├── bin                   # Folder that stores app executable ├── data                  # Folder to store JSON data which is server through the app as an API ├── public                # HTML and compiled sources ├── src                   # CSS and js source code, HERE'S THE PLACE TO LOOK AT ├── package.json
-│   └── scss
-│
-├── package.json
 └── README.md